KarlStarkweather/Bakery.Solution/README.md

 #### MVP Objective

 This console application will prompt the user for a bread and pastry order.
 It will then calculate and display the order total.
+There are quantity price discounts for both Bread and Pastry as follows:
+Bread: buy 1 for $5, buy 2 and get one free
+Pastry: buy 1 for $2, or 3 for $5
+Calculate discounts for any size order.

 ### User Interface